Jingya-Han/github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Jingya.
+I am Jingya Han.
 I am now a PhD candidate in Atmospheric Sciences at Cornell University.
 I am interested in studying precipitation.

 My journey into precipitation research began with a moment of curiosity during my undergraduate studies at Northeast Normal University, when a course on global environmental change first exposed me to the profound societal impacts of extreme rainfall.
 Motivated by both scientific intrigue and real-world consequences, I initiated my first research project as an undergraduate, leading a team to investigate changes in extreme precipitation across dry and wet regions of China.
 Through this experience, I developed my foundation in data analysis, coding, and scientific writing, ultimately publishing my first first-author paper—an experience that solidified my commitment to climate research.